4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 - Start from the initial Difficulty Rating defined above.
 - If the Antagonist is aware of the aggressive action, the Difficulty Rating MUST be increased by 1.
-- If the Antagonist has active allies, the Difficulty Rating SHOULD be increased by 1 for every 2 active allies.
-(1 active ally SHOULD NOT result in an increase, 4 active allies SHOULD result in an increase of 2.)
-    - If the Protagonist has active allies, the Difficulty Rating MAY be reduced in the same way as it is increased for the antagonist.
-(Both have 2 active allies, Difficulty Rating MAY NOT change.)

 #### Protagonist Potential Energy